rhmaxdotorg/monitor-wallet/README.md

 Where `wallet_id` is the wallet address to monitor, `chain` is the blockchain network, `name` is the name of the token and `id` is the address (or if native token, the ticker) of the asset to monitor.

 # Setup
-The code as-is can be used in two primary ways, for running in the console, monitoring for changes and logging automatically to disk OR in addition to that, sending email/sms alerts when asset amounts change.
+The code as-is can be used in two primary ways, for running in the console, monitoring for changes and logging automatically to disk OR in addition to that, sending SMS alerts when asset amounts change.
 However, it can be also modified to be part of the backend for a bigger project or web UI, there are a ton of possibilities with the Debank API.

 So you can have a Linux computer, or a server, and run the script on it.
 Recommend to run it in `tmux` to keep the session alive during disconnects OR create a service for it, something to make sure it runs over periods of time without interruption for continous monitoring.
 This also requires [Debank API](https://cloud.debank.com) units to call the API.